mojib2014/mojib2014/README.md

 - 🌱 I’m currently working with Smoothstack(Accenture Federal Services).
 - 📕 I'm currently reading microservice patterns by Chris Richardson.
 - 👯 I’m looking to collaborate on Spring, Expressjs, Nextjs, Nodejs...
-- 🤔 I’m looking for help with...
+- 🤔 I’m looking for help with DevOps
 - 💬 Ask me about anything
 - 📫 How to reach me: mmohammad3@outlook.com
 - 😄 Pronouns: He/Him